harshitsinghai77/python-twitter-automation/README.md

-# python-twitter-automation
+# Python Twitter Automation

 A simple command line tool to automatically tweet contents in twitter by scrapping it from different twitter handles.